 Violence breaks out in Kanpur during protest against BJP leader’s comment about Prophet Muhammad

+Prime Minister Narendra Modi and President Ram Nath Kovind were attending an event 80 kilometres from the spot where the clashes took place.

-Violence broke out in Uttar Pradesh’s Kanpur city on Friday during a shutdown called by Muslim communities against the comments made about Prophet Muhammad by Bharatiya Janata Party’s national spokesperson Nupur Sharma, reported the Hindustan Times.
+Violence broke out in Uttar Pradesh’s Kanpur city on Friday during a shutdown called by Muslim community against the comments made about Prophet Muhammad by Bharatiya Janata Party’s national spokesperson Nupur Sharma, reported the Hindustan Times.

 The incident happened after police reportedly baton-charged protestors who were demonstrating in the Becongunj area, reported Jansatta.